Back-to-work policy explained here

 The new 'Pulsacoil ECO STAINLESS' has been introduced by Gledhill to address the main reason an older Pulsacoil needs replacing, pin-hole leaking of the interior tank.
 Copper shouldn't do this but it does, and all older Pulsacoils have sheet copper interior tanks which seem to leak as the unit grows older, forcing the user to replace it.
 This new model has a tank made from stainless steel which doesn't suffer from pin-holing...
 Supposedly... but time will tell :) The heat exchanger is external with a pump and electronics to control it so less prone (but not totally immune from) water scaling.
 The header tank is separately installed from the main unit so installation costs are a little higher.
 The unit price falls neatly neatly between the prices of the other two options listed above.
 Selecting the right Pulsacoil STAINLESS to replace a Pulscoil 2000 can be a bit of a headache so I've made some notes here.

 The Fabdec ThermaCoil.
+(Edit: Since writing this page, this unit has been withdrawn from the market.
+I’m leaving this paragraph here for info only.)
 This is the most recent entrant to the market place, being marketed and sold by “The Plumbing Group”.
 Its a neat and tidy looking appliance and appears to be topographically the same as the Pulsacoil Original, so having an internal heat exchanger will probably suffer the same scaling problems.
 Descaling an internal heat exchanger is a messy, noisy and time-consuming process involving pumping acid descaling chemical through the scaled heat exchanger for several hours.
 For this reason I don’t recommend installing any appliance with an internal heat exchanger in a hard water area.
 Scaling problems were the reason the Pulsacoil Original was discontinued and replaced with the Pulsacoil III with an external and quickly replaceable heat exchanger.
 The main reason for building an appliance with an internal heat exchanger is economy.
 They are so much cheaper to make!

 Can I fit a replacement for a Pulsacoil?